-As companies merge and acquire new assets to bolster security, efficiency, and innovation, their success depends on effective change management—and having the right resources in place to support it.
+Today, as business leaders continue to navigate uncertainty while battling cost pressures and undergoing initiatives to bolster security, efficiency, and innovation, their success depends on effective change management—and having the right resources in place to support it.

 Humanity lies at the heart of leading change